 Fluorescent dyes have the ability of changing color in response to pH-changes.
 This can be utilized for measuring pH in living cells.
 Changes in cellular pH can reflect a range of physiological processes, including muscle contraction, endocytosis, cell proliferation, apoptosis, and ion transport 1.

 Fluorescent pH-indicators can be either stand-alone-dyes or dyes coupled to a macromolecule, such as dextran.
 The advantage of using fluorescent dextran derivatives is that the molecules can be accumulated in to specific intracellular compartments2.
 Compared to microelectrode techniques, fluorescent pH-indicators also have greater spatial sampling capability1.
 Another advantage of the probes and indicators is that they don’t bind to cellular proteins2.

-Dextran derivatives involving dye-entities like FITC, TRITC or Texas Red™ have in recent years been reported3.
+The use of dextran derivatives involving dye-entities like FITC, TRITC or Texas Red™ have in recent years been reported in the field of pH-indicators3.
 These dyes can be combined in a single dextran in order to achieve more accurate results.
-In such cases the different pH-responses of FITC and TRITC (or Texas Red™) are employed for a more information-dence readout.
+In such cases the different pH-responses of FITC and TRITC (or Texas Red™) are employed for a more accurate readout.